YoshiRulz/circulyrc/README.md

 ---

-Examples are included in the `examples/` directory.
+Examples are included in the `examples` directory.
 If the songs' copyright holder, Andrew Huang, decides he doesn't want me republishing his lyrics then I'll make up my own examples.